JonghyeokPark/mysql-57-nvdimm-ppl/linkbench-benchmark/how_to_install_linkbench.md

 $ mvn clean package -DskipTests
 ```

-3. Start the MySQL server (if MySQL server is on, skip this step).
+3. Start the MySQL server .
+> NOTE: If MySQL server is already on, skip this step.

 ```bash
 $ cd mysql-57-nvdimm-ppl